-Withdrawals are subject to a 10 percent penalty unless the withdrawal falls under the exception rules listed on page 5.
+Withdrawals are subject to a 10 percent penalty unless the withdrawal falls under the exception rules listed on page 5 and 6.

 An MSA can be managed by an account administrator or self-administered by the individual account holder.
 Most accounts in Montana are self-administered.

 If you have questions or need additional information about Montana Medical Savings Accounts, contact:

 This MontGuide has been reviewed by representatives from:

 - Montana Society of Certified Public Accountants